chaimeleon-eu/dataset-service/README.md

 ## Authorization

-The capabilities of a user (which operations can do) are defined in the "application roles" included in the token received (i.e. in 'resource_access.dataset-service.roles').
+The capabilities of a user (which operations can do) are defined by the token received.
+There are two places in the token to see:
+ - the roles for the application (i.e. in 'resource_access.dataset-service.roles').
+ - the groups with prefix 'PROJECT-'
 Example:
 ```
 {
   "exp": ...,